Identifying the Deviator: Examples

-Similarly, if B is Honest, the probability that no player is chosen on Step 1 and $\displaystyle\sum_{n=2}^{\infty}\frac{s_{2n}^2-s_{2n-1}^2}{(2n-1)\log(2n-1)}$ does not diverge to $\infty$ is $0$, regardless of Deviator's strategy. \end{lemma} Lemma~\ref{lemma:square-doesn't-increase} is the primary place where the fact that the walk must be nonnegative is used.
+place where the fact that the walk must be nonnegative is used.
 Indeed, in a purely random walk, the analogous statements to the other three lemmas are true, but since $s_n^2$ is generally of order $n$ in a purely random walk, $\sum s_n^2/(n^2\log n)$ would be on the order of the divergent sum $\sum 1/(n\log n)$.

 We now deduce Theorem~\ref{thm:algorithm-works} from these lemmas.

 \begin{proof}[Proof of Theorem~\ref{thm:algorithm-works}] We show that the probability that the algorithm chooses the wrong player at any given step is $0$.